 Northside Hospital’s leading-edge Prostate Care Program and highly experienced health care professionals, provide advanced treatments including: robotic prostatectomy, hormone therapy and prostate seed implantation-radiation.

 Your team of physicians will recommend the treatment that is most appropriate for you.

 As a pioneer in laparoscopic procedures, Northside leads Georgia in robotic prostatectomy procedures.
 Laparoscopic procedures are minimally invasive and allow the surgeon to view 3-D, high-definition images during surgery.
 The surgeon can manipulate robotic arms to attain a greater range of motion than humanly possible.
 As a result, patients experience smaller incisions, less pain and scarring, reduced blood loss, quicker recovery and return of sexual function.
-Northside leads the state in total number of laparoscopic da Vinci™ robotic prostatectomy surgeries performed.
+Northside leads the state in total number of laparoscopic prostatectomies performed with the da Vinci® Surgical System.
 Learn more about robotic surgery at Northside.